You can translate Password Depot into any other language and then use it with your own translation.

 2) Download the language package corresponding to the version number you would like to translate:

 This file contains the current translations in German, English, French, and Spanish.

 3) Extract the sib files into the Password Depot program directory (by default this is C:\Program Files (x86)\AceBIT\Password Depot 12)

-Please take into account the following considerations:
+Please take into consideration the following aspects: